Chapter 9 Clustering

 By the end of the chapter, readers will be able to do the following:

-- Describe a case where clustering is appropriate, and what insight it might extract from the data.
+- Describe a situation in which clustering is an appropriate technique to use, and what insight it might extract from the data.

 - Explain the K-means clustering algorithm.